How to Automate CI/CD Pipeline Using Jenkins?

 Conclusion

 CI/CD provides your team and the entire organization the speed and confidence it needs to deliver software to your customers reliably.
 Automating the steps in a CI/CD workflow facilitates the fast delivery of quality applications.
-Using a versatile automation tool like Jenkins will give you the power and freedom you need to create a reliable and secure pipeline that meets your needs.
+A versatile automation tool like Jenkins will give you the power and freedom to create a reliable and secure pipeline that meets your needs.